Tameryraptor: Classification

 Tameryraptor is a genus in the family Carcharodontosauridae but, like the genera Acrocanthosaurus and Lajasvenator, has been classified outside of the subfamily Carcharodontosaurinae.
 The fossils now assigned to Tameryraptor were used by Stromer to create Carcharodontosauridae, a clade that originally only included Carcharodontosaurus and Bahariasaurus.
 Stromer noted the likeness of Tameryraptor, then assigned to Carcharodontosaurus, bones to the American theropods Allosaurus and Tyrannosaurus, leading him to consider the family part of Theropoda.
 Carcharodontosauridae has since been expanded, with genera described from the Jurassic and/or Cretaceous of every continent except Antarctica.
 The peak of diversity and size of the group was during the mid-Cretaceous, with members like Giganotosaurus and Carcharodontosaurus itself reaching over 10 m in length.

+In a 1995 paper, Rauhut analyzed the systematics of Carcharodontosaurus—though this was based on the material now referred to Tameryraptor—and Bahariasaurus.
+Rauhut theorized that Carcharodontosaurus and Bahariasaurus were the only two named members of Carcharodontosauridae, but that the family may have originated in Tanzania.
+This was based on "Allosaurus" tendagurensis and "Megalosaurus" ingens, which are two theropods known from fragmentary remains from the Late Jurassic Tendaguru Formation.
+However, later studies have not supported these conclusions, with Bahariasaurus being suggested to be a ceratosaur, "A." tendagurensis being an indeterminate tetanuran, and "M." ingens possibly being a species of Torvosaurus.

 In their phylogenetic analyses, Kellermann, Cuesta & Rauhut (2025) recovered Tameryraptor as a non-carcharodontosaurine member of the Carcharodontosauridae in both analyses they conducted.
 This implies that Tameryraptor was more basal than the highly derived carcharodontosaurids from South America like Meraxes and Tyrannotitan, but also more basal than Carcharodontosaurus, to which it was initially referred.
 Additionally, both phylogenetic analyses resulted in Tameryraptor being at a similar grade as Acrocanthosaurus.
 The results of their analysis using merged OTUs (operational taxonomic units) is displayed in the cladogram below:

 In a 2025 analysis of large Cretaceous theropods from Africa, partly focused on carcharodontosaurids, Cau and Alessandro Paterna recovered Tameryraptor in a later-diverging position, as the sister taxon of Carcharodontosaurus saharicus.
 They hypothesized that the allegedly 'primitive' anatomy observed by Kellermann, Cuesta & Rauhut earlier that year was a unique trait of Tameryraptor, rather than an indication of more basal relationships.